BabylonJS/OldDocumentationSite/content/extensions/Viewer/Configuring_the_viewer.md

 #### Unidirectional definition

-The DOM is read once, and is not being continuously processed, Changing a value of an attribute after the viewer was initialized will nto influence the viewer.
+The DOM is read once, and is not being continuously processed, Changing a value of an attribute after the viewer was initialized will not influence the viewer.
-*this behavior will be changed in future versions of the viewer.*

 ### Configuring using nested DOM elements

-Another way of using the DOM to configure the viewer is to use nester DOM elements inside the main element.
+Another way of using the DOM to configure the viewer is to use nested DOM elements inside the main element.
 A basic example:

 ```html
 <babylon extends="minimal">